d-bl/GroundForge/docs/help/Tiles.md

 Skipping stitches in the outer columns of the prototype pattern may cause *a* foot side in the thread diagram.
 Strategically un-skipping some of these stitches may cause a *nice* foot side.
+It is just a trick to study the influence of foot sides on the paths of contrasting threads, the pair diagram won't match the thread digram any more.

 The steps to follow
-* Extend the pattern in side panels under "define a repeat".
+* Extend the pattern in the side panels under "define a repeat".
   The screenshots annotate these sections with blue borders.
   Orange arcs indicate rows and columns that should be identical.
   The first column of the left tile should equal the first column beyond the tile.